 A heat pump can occasionally cause some confusion because it both heats and cools.
 In this instance, it seems like you could use either the term HVAC or the term AC depending on the type of unit you are referring to.
 However, most HVAC technicians consider the term AC to mean systems that are made only for air conditioning rather than both heating and cooling.

 We have skilled technicians ready to answer your questions and field techs who can visit your home or business to determine what is causing the problem.
-If you are experiencing difficulty with any part of your HVAC system, give Gilmore Heating, Air, & Solar a call today.
+If you are experiencing difficulty with any part of your HVAC system, give Gilmore Heating, Air, & Plumbing a call today.